 The packed qualifier overrides only std140, std430, and shared; other qualifiers are inherited.
 When packed is used, no shareable layout is guaranteed.
 The compiler and linker can optimize memory use based on what variables actively get used and on other criteria.
 Offsets must be queried, as there is no other way of guaranteeing where (and which) variables reside within the block.
-Accessing the same packed uniform or shader storage block in multiple stages within a program may result in a link-time error.
-If no link-time error is given, then members will have the same offsets across stages and reads will be well defined.
-Accessing the same packed uniform or shader storage block across programs can result in conflicting member offsets and in undefined values being read.
+It is a link-time error to access the same packed uniform or shader storage block in multiple stages within a program.
+Attempts to access the same packed uniform or shader storage block across programs can result in conflicting member offsets and in undefined values being read.
 However, implementations may aid application management of packed blocks by using canonical layouts for packed blocks.